Minneapolis City Council

-The Minneapolis City Council is the lawmaking body of Minneapolis.
-It consists of 13 members, elected from separate wards to four-year terms, via a ranked-choice method.
-The council structure has been in place since the 1950s.
+The Minneapolis City Council is the legislative branch of the city of Minneapolis in Minnesota, United States.
+Comprising 13 members, the council holds the authority to create and modify laws, policies, and ordinances that govern the city.
+Each member represents one of the 13 wards in Minneapolis, elected for a four-year term.
+The current council structure has been in place since the 1950s.

 In recent elections, council membership has been dominated by the Minnesota Democratic–Farmer–Labor Party (DFL).
-As of 2022, 12 members identified with the DFL, while one identified with Democratic Socialists of America.
-Until the 2021 Minneapolis City Council election, the city's government structure was considered a weak-mayor, strong-council system.
-However, a charter amendment was passed that gave the mayor more power and reduced the council to purely legislative duties.
+As of 2024, 12 members identified with the DFL, while four identified with Democratic Socialists of America (three members identify as both DFL and DSA).
+Until the 2021 Minneapolis municipal election, the city's government structure was considered a weak-mayor, strong-council system.
+However, a strong-mayor charter amendment was passed, and since 2021, the mayor holds executive power and the council has purely legislative duties.